OFFBEAT PLACES NEAR SRINAGAR

 Structure of Paani temple:-

 Sadly, due to water clogged on all sides, we could not witness the Kashmiri masterpiece in its full exhibit through our own eyes.
-Externally what we saw that the temple is built on a quadrangular podium surrounded by a natural spring-fed pool of increasing dimensions.
+Externally what we saw that the temple is built on a quadrangular podium.
+A natural spring-fed pool of increasing dimensions surrounds it.
 The depth of water would be at least three feet, if not more.

 The cupola is multi-layered comprising of three bands supported one below the other, increasing the girth of pyramidal base to ensure increased strength.
 An array of semi-circular symmetric arches further embellishes the outer walls.
 But at present only the pyramidal roof and the main doorway are partially visible.